mbabaliiryn/Phaser_Game/README.md

 Assignment [link](https://www.notion.so/Platform-game-4a55a7d1fcc245bcb012c76814764712).

 ## Overview
-Tis phaser game is a single player based game.
+This phaser game is a single player based game.
 The game is intended to determine how fast a player can collect enough coins against the man-eater fishes.
 The game has infinite levels and the player is  expected to collect 5000 coins in order to escape the underworld.
 Two man-eater fishes are being introduced to the gameplay starting from level two.
 The player has to manoeuvre and avoid getting contact with the fishes.

 ## Screenshots